 Both alternatives involve replacement of the existing bridge with one on an off-alignment to the west.
 Hydraulic analyses for the conceptual bridge were conducted by HDR, Inc. and took into consideration 100-year and 500-year base flood elevations at the bridge as determined by FEMA, as well as projected SLR among other variables.
-The SLR height used in the analyses is based on the "Intermediate-High" range of estimated 2100 rise by New Hampshire Coastal Risk and Hazards Commission.
+The SLR height is based on the "Intermediate-High" range of estimated 2100 rise by New Hampshire Coastal Risk and Hazards Commission.
 The predicted 2100 Intermediate-High SLR is reported as 3.9 feet.
-Design engineers used a more conservative SLR of four feet during bridge concept development and hydraulic assessment.
+Design engineers used a more conservative SLR of four feet during bridge concept development.

 Overall, there would be no substantial increase in fill materials placed into the Hampton Harbor Inlet with construction of either of the replacement bridge alternatives.
 Materials placed for new bridge piers would be offset by removal of the existing bridge piers from within the waterway.
 The net change in fill would be negligible and insignificant relative to the coastal setting and resultant flood area displacement.
-Additionally, the hydraulic opening under either alternative would be similar to the hydraulic opening under the existing bridge.
-Therefore, bridge replacement, regardless of whether it is with a Fixed Bridge or a Bascule Bridge, would not exacerbate local flooding as it would not result in an increase in flood elevations or flood flow velocities.
+Additionally, the hydraulic opening under either alternative would be similar to the hydraulic opening under the existing bridge, bridge replacement, regardless of whether it is with a Fixed Bridge or a Bascule Bridge, would not exacerbate local flooding as it would not result in an increase in flood elevations or flood flow velocities.
 As such, impacts to floodplain resources or increases in flood elevations are not anticipated from this project.
+Although the State of NH is not required to follow local ordinances, the NHDOT will take into account the local communities' NFIP floodplain management ordinances to the extent practicable.